WheteThunger/SpawnModularCar/README.md

 Note: The `save`, `update`, `load` and `delete` commands will use the "default" preset if the preset name is not specified.

+### Common presets

+Players with the `spawnmodularcar.presets.common.manage` permission can optionally save their cars as common presets for the rest of the server to use.
+Any player with the `spawnmodularcar.presets.common` permission can list common presets and spawn a car from a common preset, as long as the player's `spawnmodularcar.spawn.*` permission allows for the number of sockets in the preset.

+- `mycar common list` -- List all common presets that you have permission to spawn, based on your `spawnmodularcar.spawn.*` permission.
+- `mycar common load <name>` -- Load the specified common preset onto your existing car.
+See the personal preset section for details on how loading works.
+- `mycar common save <name>` -- Save your car's current module configuration under the specified common preset name.
+- `mycar common update <name>` -- Overwrite an existing common preset with your car's current module configuration.
+- `mycar common rename <name> <new name>` -- Rename a common preset.
+- `mycar delete <name>` -- Delete the specified common preset.

+### Personal settings

+- `mycar autocodelock` -- Toggle AutoCodeLock.
+While ON, spawning your car will automatically create a code lock and add it to the front-most cockpit module if it has one.
+Requires `spawnmodularcar.autocodelock` permission.
+- `mycar autokeylock` -- Toggle AutoKeyLock.
+While ON, spawning your car will automatically create a key lock and add a matching key to your inventory, as long as the car has at least one cockpit module.
+Requires `spawnmodularcar.autokeylock` permission.
+- `mycar autofilltankers` -- Toggle AutoFillTankers.
+While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to allowed capacity (configurable) with fresh water, replacing any salt water already in them.
+Requires `spawnmodularcar.autofilltankers` permission.

 ## Permissions

 The following permissions control the maximum number of module sockets the player is allowed to have on their car.
-If none of these are granted, the player cannot spawn a car.
+If none of these are granted, the player cannot spawn a car, even from a preset.
 - `spawnmodularcar.spawn.2` -- Allows spawning a car with 2 sockets.
 - `spawnmodularcar.spawn.3` -- Allows spawning a car with 2-3 sockets.
 - `spawnmodularcar.spawn.4` -- Allows spawning a car with 2-4 sockets.